 Even in the early 1990s, I realized how incredibly unusual and fortunate I was to be able to learn simply for its own sake.
 Now, I think at the college level, there are almost certainly as few people learning simply for their own sake, without worries about the job they will get, as when my great-grandfather was encouraged by the school superintendent in Jonesboro to apply to the teacher’s college.

-At the lower levels, the emphasis is still on the economic value of education – but we are assured at every step that free public education has no value – you *must* go on to community college, to college, to graduate school, often at stunning cost (and the not-stunning costs are rising, as states cut subsidies to education).
+At the lower levels, the emphasis is still on the economic value of education – but we are assured at every step that free public education has no value except as a step on a path– you *must* go on to community college, to college, to graduate school, often at stunning cost (and the not-stunning costs are rising, as states cut subsidies to education).
 You must do these things because a free education cannot get you a job – simply having a high school degree is nothing.
 And we are so caught up in the economic value of education – and in the necessity of training students for higher education or blue-collar slavery, that we’ve entirely forgotten the value of education outside the economy – of education as a way of making people.